robin-rpr/calos/CONTRIBUTING.rst

 All dependencies must be stated and justified in the documentation.

-We want Charliecloud to run on as many systems as practical, so we work hard to keep dependencies minimal.
-However, because Charliecloud depends on new-ish kernel features, we do depend on standards of similar vintage.
+We want Clearly to run on as many systems as practical, so we work hard to keep dependencies minimal.
+However, because Clearly depends on new-ish kernel features, we do depend on standards of similar vintage.

 Core functionality should be available even on small systems with basic Linux